Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations: Construction and Results of Non-Rotating Systems

-For Part (ix), thanks to Part (vi), we know the global continuity of $\sigma_m$, and then we can apply the same arguments as in the proof of \cite[Theorem 2.25 (vii)]{Che26G1} and show the existence of $\nabla P\left(\sigma_m\right)$ on the boundary $\partial\left\{\sigma_m>0\right\}$, and verify $\sigma_m$ is a solution to reduced Euler-Poisson equations (\ref{EP'}) in $\mathbb{R}^3$. (\textbf{Part (ix)}) } \end{proof}
+For Part (ix), thanks to Part (vi), we know the global continuity of $\sigma_m$, and then we can apply the same arguments as in \cite[Section 2]{Che26G1} and show the existence of $\nabla P\left(\sigma_m\right)$ on the boundary $\partial\left\{\sigma_m>0\right\}$, and verify $\sigma_m$ is a solution to reduced Euler-Poisson equations (\ref{EP'}) in $\mathbb{R}^3$. (\textbf{Part (ix)}) } \end{proof}

 \begin{remark} In the proof of Part (iv) of Theorem \ref{non-rotating}, the relaxation of the last term in (\ref{can be relaxed to half mass}) to $\frac{m}{4 R}$ is not fully justified in \cite{AB71}; here we make this detail explicit for completeness. \end{remark}